Working together to fight corruption

-To ensure compliance, integrity and anti-corruption, GIZ is expanding its compliance management system.
-It is coordinated and managed by the Compliance and Integrity Unit in collaboration with all the relevant organisational units.
-The Integrity and Compliance Unit reports to the Management Board on progress in compliance management every year and to the Supervisory Board every two years.
-A high-level Compliance Committee consisting of one managing director and several departmental directors general and directors of corporate units works to resolve overarching integrity and compliance issues and makes basic policy decisions.
+Anti-corruption management is a key component of GIZ’s compliance management system, which we are expanding to ensure compliance, integrity and anti-corruption.
+The Compliance and Integrity Unit coordinates and manages the system in collaboration with all the relevant organisational units.
+It reports to the Management Board on progress in compliance management every year and to the Supervisory Board every two years.
+A high-level Compliance Committee, consisting of one managing director and several departmental directors general and directors of corporate units, works to resolve overarching integrity and compliance issues and makes basic policy decisions.

-The compliance management system (CMS) forms part of GIZ’s internal control system, which is designed to prevent risks, detect problematic issues at an early stage and respond appropriately to rule violations and unavoidable risks.
+The compliance management system is designed to prevent risks, detect problematic issues at an early stage and respond appropriately to rule violations and unavoidable risks.
 As a result, GIZ has a comprehensive risk identification system.
 The continuous recording of compliance, integrity and corruption risks is integrated into the standard company-wide risk management process and also includes the field structure.
-In addition to individual risks, the countries at high risk also report on the overall picture with regards to compliance risks.
-By analysing and assessing existing and potential compliance risks, the need for action in this area is systematically identified and addressed as part of a risk-based compliance programme, with measures to prevent, investigate and respond to compliance issues.
+Countries at high risk report both on individual compliance risks and on the overall picture.
+By analysing and assessing existing and potential risks, the need for action in this area is systematically identified and addressed as part of a risk-based compliance programme.
+GIZ follows up on any tip-offs about risks and where necessary adapts its internal Processes and Rules.
+It puts measures in place to prevent, investigate and respond to issues.

 Our internal control system and comprehensive rules also ensure proper commercial management of our projects.
-We regularly check whether the financial and administrative procedures within our projects are correct and efficient and whether we are in compliance with external and internal regulations.
+We regularly check whether the financial and administrative procedures are correct and efficient and whether we are in compliance with external and internal regulations.
 The focus is on procurement processes, accounting and HR management.
-GIZ’s projects and internal systems are also subjected to comprehensive external audits.
+GIZ’s projects and internal systems are also subject to comprehensive external audits.

 The correct use of financial resources is a top priority for GIZ.
 Procurement processes are therefore always carried out by at least two people from different organisational units.
 In addition, our rotation principle requires that staff in functions with a high corruption risk must change roles at least every six years.
-Any deviation from the rotation rule must be justified, documented and, if relevant, addressed using risk mitigation measures.
+Any deviation from this rule must be justified, documented and, if relevant, risk-mitigation measures must be put in place.

 Our IT systems ensure transparency, as contracts are systematically recorded and also evaluated with regard to individual contractors.
 We also document the approval and publication requirements.
 This allows us to report systematically on all procurement processes around the world.